tweag/rules_haskell/README.md

 This rule set supports using [Nixpkgs][nixpkgs] to provision your GHC toolchain and to fetch hackage packages from there.
-To create your project, instead of passing `--use-bindists`, pass `--use-nix`, like
+To create your project, pass `--use-nix`, like so:
-so:

 ```console
 $ sh <(curl https://haskell.build/start) --use-nix